nicohvi/nicohvi.github.io/_posts/2015-01-28-getting-capybara-webkit-working-on-windows.md

 So, what exactly is [Qt](http://qt.io), and why on earth do we need to install it?

-Well, Qt is a programming environment for developing cross-platform applications (think [Xamarin](http://xamarin.com)), and it provides tools for creating a [MinGW](http://mingw.org) toolchain which is required for creating native Windows applications without depending on 3rd-party DLLs.
+Qt is a programming environment for developing cross-platform applications (think [Xamarin](http://xamarin.com)), and it provides tools for creating a [MinGW](http://mingw.org) toolchain which is required for creating native Windows applications without depending on 3rd-party DLLs.
 Having Qt installed allows us to compile Qt's implementation of [webkit](https://webkit.org) browser engine, which capybara-webkit uses to power its rendering engine.

 So, how do you install it?
 Excellent question.